fenago/ai-techniquest-practice/Instructions/Exercises/01-analyze-images.md

 3. Save your changes and run the program once for each of the image files in the **images** folder, observing any objects that are detected.
 After each run, view the **objects.jpg** file that is generated in the same folder as your code file to see the annotated objects.

 > **Note**: In the preceding tasks, you used a single method to analyze the image, and then incrementally added code to parse and display the results.
 The SDK also provides individual methods for suggesting captions, identifying tags, detecting objects, and so on - meaning that you can use the most appropriate method to return only the information you need, reducing the size of the data payload that needs to be returned.
-See the [.NET SDK documentation](https://learn.microsoft.com/dotnet/api/overview/azure/cognitiveservices/computervision?view=azure-dotnet) or [Python SDK documentation](https://learn.microsoft.com/python/api/azure-cognitiveservices-vision-computervision/azure.cognitiveservices.vision.computervision) for more details.

 ## Remove the background or generate a foreground matte of an image